Park Campground and Medano Pass Road Closed for Winter

 Artists in Residence

-The Artist in Residence program offers professional artists, composers and writers an opportunity to live and work in Great Sand Dunes NPP, benefitting the artist and those who will enjoy their unique vision for generations to come.
+The Artist in Residence program offers professional artists, composers and writers an opportunity to live and work in Great Sand Dunes NPP for two weeks, benefitting the artist and those who will enjoy their unique vision for generations to come.

-Potential residency dates for 2014 have not yet been determined.
-The 2013 Artist in Residence Brochure (.pdf file, 1.1 mb) gives 2013 program details and application procedures.
+The Artist in Residence Brochure (.pdf file, 1.1 mb) gives general program details and application procedures.
 The Volunteer Application for Natural Resource Agencies OF301_06_07 (.pdf file, 559 kb) is required for applicants.
 This form can be faxed or mailed separately if you email your other materials.